 Things have been interesting though – to see things from a non-commercial and educational point of view.

-But then again, running an association that involves residents from multi-racial, multi-religion backgrounds has not been a smooth sailing as well.
-Payment for security guards had been a pain in the neck for long – from a few who are deeply concerned with the security of their families and homes to the dumb idiots who enjoy the security on the expense of others.
+But then again, running an association that involves residents from multi-racial, multi-religion backgrounds has not been smooth sailing as well.
+Payment for security guards had been a pain in the neck for a long – from a few who are deeply concerned with the security of their families and homes to the dumb idiots who enjoy the security at the expense of others.

 In the last 2 years, the payment trend has been a roller coaster ride – from a good payment to hire 5 guards to almost none by end of last year.
 In the end, when it was not enough to hire the guards, the previous RA committee decided to stop the security services and told the residents to watch their back on their own.
 A couple of months later early this year and after 6 break-ins happened (2 when the residents were still in the house), the residents kind of woke up and got busy pushing the RA for security guards again.

 The new Persatuan committee in 2016 decided to go one step ahead with road closures, boom gates and fencing and this time (maybe due to the break-ins) and a better quality of security service, there is much more support from the residents this time around – almost 80% payment for the first month alone and drive for new membership skyrocketed too with almost 88% of the residents joined in as the Persatuan members.
 The trick is to keep up the momentum for the next 2 years or so.